This post was contributed by our partners at Bench.

 Explore alternative resources

-If you’re unable to receive funding from the federal or state government, there are alternative resources available.
+If you’re unable to receive funding from the federal or state government to get your business through COVID-19, there are alternative resources available.
 Many large companies and industries have stepped up for the small business community, and we encourage you to look within your professional network for available grants.
 Here are some options we recommend:

 Facebook Small Business Grants Program